stig/phageapp/Phage/en.lproj/HowToPlay.md

 Matches tend to be short, but if you run out of time you can always just quit the app and resume later&mdash;all matches are auto-saved.

-**To play, simply tap one of your pieces to select it; then tap the location you want to move it to.**
+**To play, simply tap one of your pieces to select it, then tap the location you want to move it to.**

 Each player has four pieces and takes turns moving any one of these.